 Popular Career Options

 Optical technicians generally work in laboratories manufacturing lenses for eyeglasses and optical instruments.
-After learning all aspects of lens making, an optical technician may chose to specialize in one part of the manufacturing process, such as lens grinding, or in crafting one type of lens, such as eyeglass lenses.
+After learning all aspects of lens making, an optical technician may choose to specialize in one part of the manufacturing process, such as lens grinding, or in crafting one type of lens, such as eyeglass lenses.
 Job titles for specialists include:

 - Hand lens polisher